 You don’t have to worry about missing anything

 Have you ever worn a hole in the carpet of your office pacing as you worry about missing something important?
 Me too.
 When you have a “system for that” you naturally create stronger habits and you no longer need to worry about missing something important.
-Cue the wave of relief!
+That’s a relief, right?

 So much to do.
 It all feels like it needs to be done RIGHT NOW.
 Well, it doesn’t.
 A process lays out why, what, when, and how for you.
 Then you work the plan using your systems.
-Overwhelm can move the heck out of town.
+(Important point – you must work the plan!)

 Relaxes your brain for more important things